New Bound States of Heavy Quarks at LHC and Tevatron: Estimate of the NBS form-factors in the Tevatron CDF-experiment

 \section{Estimate of the NBS form-factors in the Tevatron CDF-experiment}

-Assuming that there a fourth family of $t'$-quarks does not exist in Nature, but only the fermionic NBSs $T_f$ with mass $M_T > 300$ GeV are produced at the Tevatron (see Fig.~14) in the CDF-experiment \ct{20,21}, given by Fig.~15, we can imagine the existence of form-factors of the NBS $T_f$ in the cross-section of their production: \be \sigma(p\bar p\to T_f\ov{T_f})=F^2(M_T)\sigma_{theor}(M_T), \lb{1ff} \ee where $M_T$ is the $T_f$-mass.
-Here $\sigma(p\bar p\to T_f\ov{T_f})$ is given by observed red line curve of Fig.~15 and $\sigma_{theor}(M_T)$ is the theoretical (blue) curve (see Bonciani et al., Refs.~ \ct{Bonc,Bonc1} for the point-like particle $t'$; see also \ct{21a}).
-The numerical calculations give the result shown in Fig.~20 in the region of $M_T$ from 311 GeV (where $F(M_T)=1$) up to 500 GeV.
+Assuming that only the fermionic $T_f$-balls with mass $M_T > 300$ GeV are produced at the Tevatron in the CDF-experiment \ct{1}, we can imagine the existence of form-factors of the NBS $T_f$, which determine the cross-section of the production of the fermionic T-balls (see Fig.~9): \be \sigma(p\bar p\to T_f\ov{T_f})=F^2(M_T)\sigma_{theor}(M_T). \lb{1ff} \ee Here $\sigma(p\bar p\to T_f\ov{T_f})$ is given by the observed red line curve of Fig.~9 and $\sigma_{theor}(M_T)$ is given by the theoretical (blue) curve obtained by Bonciani et al. \ct{33,34} for the point-like particle $t'$.
+Our numerical calculations of the form-factor shown in Fig.~10 gives the results in the region of $M_T$ from 311 GeV (where $F(M_T)=1$) up to 500 GeV.
 We conclude that for $M_T=500$ GeV the form-factor is large enough: \be F(M_T)\approx 7.6. \lb{2ff} \ee